ratwolfzero/Chladni_Figures/README.md

 Here, \$\gamma\$ controls the influence of each mode: small \$\gamma\$ produces a sharp resonance, exciting primarily a single mode, while larger \$\gamma\$ broadens the response, allowing multiple nearby modes to contribute.
 This superposition **roughly captures the richness of real Chladni patterns**, where the physical plate responds to the bow by exciting several nearby modes simultaneously.

 1. **Visualization:**

-   * The absolute displacement \$|Z|^{0.2}\$ is visualized with a colormap.
-The **dark regions (low amplitude) approximate the nodal lines**, while bright regions are anti-nodes.
+   - The absolute displacement is visualized as colormap with|Z|^0.2 to enhance contrast of nodal lines.
+     Dark regions approximate nodal lines; bright regions are anti-nodes.
+   - The resulting superposition (modulated by γ) roughly captures the richness of real Chladni patterns, where the physical plate responds to the bow by exciting several nearby modes simultaneously.

-   * The title displays the current driving frequency and the eigenfrequency of the **closest resonant mode(s)**. **Important:** the resulting pattern is a *superposition* of all significantly excited modes at frequency `f`.
+   - The title displays the current driving frequency and the eigenfrequency of the **closest resonant mode(s)**. **Important:** the resulting pattern is a *superposition* of all significantly excited modes at frequency `f`.
 A small `γ` results in a pattern dominated by one mode, while a large `γ` blends several modes into a more complex, often asymmetric pattern.

 2. **Approximation and Model Choice:**

-   * **Particles are not explicitly simulated**.
+   - **Particles are not explicitly simulated**.
-   * The mathematical model uses an ideal flexible **membrane** (like a drumhead) under tension, with sinusoidal eigenfunctions and eigenfrequencies proportional to \$\sqrt{m^2 + n^2}\$.
+   - The mathematical model uses an ideal flexible **membrane** (like a drumhead) under tension, with sinusoidal eigenfunctions and eigenfrequencies proportional to \$\sqrt{m^2 + n^2}\$.
 This simplifies the physics of rigid **plates** with bending stiffness.
-   * The membrane model was chosen for **computational efficiency**, allowing real-time interactive exploration.
+   - The membrane model was chosen for **computational efficiency**, allowing real-time interactive exploration.
 This approach successfully captures the qualitative behavior and visual essence of modal patterns, reproducing the kinds of figures observed when a real plate is driven by a bow or speaker.

 ---